dthx2710/Dolicon-Blue-Archive/src/pages/student/aru.md

 enhancedText: Increases critical damage by 14%.
 subText: While using her EX skill, her critical rate is increased by 20.1%.
 profile:
-  age: 16
-  birthday: 12 March
   height: 160
+  artist: DoReMi
+  info: >-
+    The self-proclaimed president of Handyman 68, a member of Gehenna Academy.

+    A girl who runs the illegal business of Handyman 68, a club activity of Gehenna Academy, as she pleases.

+    Aru always puts on a cool beauty villain facade but is easily exposed due to the difference in her true personality.
   hobbies: Studying Management
+  jpname: 陸八魔アル
   cv: Reina Kondo
-  artist: DoReMi
-  info: >-
-    The self-proclaimed president of Handyman 68, who belongs to Gehenna Academy.

-    A girl who is doing illegal business at her own discretion at Handyman 68, a club activity of Gehenna Academy.

-    Aru wants to behave like a cool villain but she is missing many things so she quickly gets caught.
+  club: Handyman 68
+  fullname: Rikuhachima Aru
+  birthday: 12 March
+  age: 16
 ---